duckbrain/ldss.js/README.md

-LDS Scriptures
+Lucky Duck Scriptures in JavaScript
 ==============

-A Chrome Extension that allows you to download and view scripture content from lds.org.
+A Chrome Extension that allows you to download and view scripture content from churchofjesuschrist.org.
 The app does _not_ provide the content visible through the app.
 All content is property of the Church of Jesus Christ of Latter-day Saints.

 >This project is unmaintained.
 I have a problem with the Chrome extension platform.
 They were breaking things far too often, mostly in the name of security, and I don't want to try to keep up.
 It was also very frustrating that I would get it working on my computer, but the Web Store had much more strigent requirements, preventing me from every getting a rewrite that both worked and satisfied the security requirements at the same time.
 Making it a Chrome extension was a work around for the content security policy anyway.
 A rewrite may occur occur in the future, but under a project.